 Mobile Wallets Leave Traditional Wallets in the Past

 In a story published in May 2014, the Washington Post reported that eight in ten people carried less than $50 in their wallets.
 In the months since then, there’s a good chance that statistic has increased to nine in ten.
 Most people carry wallets to keep their credit cards, driver’s licenses and children’s pictures, but very few actually put money inside them anymore.
-We are headed even closer to a cashless society, and mobile wallets have arrived, but will they ever replace a traditional wallet?
+The move towards a cashless society is closer than ever.
+Mobile wallets have arrived, but will they ever replace a traditional wallet?

 Smart bank cards, cell phone-based credit card processing, and other technologies have almost replaced cash completely, and there are significant benefits for consumers and financial institutions.

 - Consumers have their phones with them all of the time.
 Mobile payments ensure that you are never caught without money to pay for goods and services.

 - Mobile payments are infinitely safer than carrying cash.
 Phones are secured by passcodes, as are debit and credit cards, which makes them a more convenient option.

 - Spending is easier to track when not using cash.
 Anyone who has ever drawn cash only to find it gone, with no recollection of what they spent it on, can vouch for that!

-There was a time when small businesses, particularly informal businesses like those who sell goods at farmer’s markets or provide small-scale services in a neighborhood, could only accept cash or checks.
-Recent advances in mobile payments options from Square, TD, Intuit and other companies, have made it possible for business owners to affordably accept debit and credit card payments on mobile devices.
+There was a time when small businesses, could only accept cash or checks.
+There have been many recent advances in mobile payments from Square, TD, Intuit and other companies.
+They have made it possible for business owners to affordably accept debit and credit card payments on mobile devices.
 These mobile payment options are a big leap forward.
 However, there really hasn’t been an affordable and easily accessible option for small businesses looking to use NFC payment technology.
 Mobile payment solutions like Google Pay and Apple Pay may be the catalyst that changes all of that.
 Many experts predict only 23% of all purchases will be cash in 2017.
 It’s only a matter of time before small businesses catch up.